Cryliss/comp-440/README.md

   env\Scripts\activate
   ```

-4. Navigate to your project directory and install dependencies:
+4. Navigate to your project directory `server` and install dependencies:

   ```bash
   cd YOUR_PROJECT